ReInHerit/digital-hub/content/toolapps/2023-04-17-smart-lens-description.md

 This **web application** allows museums visitors to create an interactive visual guide that recognizes the details of artworks.

-Using a variety of **computer vision techniques** such as CBIR, classification, and object detection, users can use their own smartphone or tablet as a lens to inspect and analyze details of interest in any artwork.\
+Using a variety of **computer vision techniques** such as CBIR, classification, and object detection, users can use their own smartphone or tablet as a lens to inspect and analyze details of interest in any artwork.

-This innovative application p**rovides multimedia information** about the recognized details, making it an **intelligent guide** to any collection or set of artworks you are interested in analyzing.
+This innovative application **provides multimedia information** about the recognized details, making it an **intelligent guide** to any collection or set of artworks you are interested in analyzing.

 Unlike traditional guides that rely on QR codes, Smart Lens requires **active  and visual engagement** from users, making the experience more interactive, engaging and smarter.